akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Henry chuckled, his eyes glinting with a curious merriment.
 It was a novelty for a petitioner to plead for a bird’s life while her own head sat so precarious.

-“Spare the goose, you say?
-She has earned mercy from my knife, for she has already graced my table with more sport than my knights.”
+“Spare the goose, you plead?
+I say she has earned mercy from my knife, for she has already graced my table with more sport than my knights.”

 ![Chapter](Goose_Bride-goosemark-cut_small.png)